nus-cs2113-AY2324S2/ip/docs/README.md

 ## Features

+## Features

+### Feature 0 - Greeting the User

+Sunny bot greets the user upon starting the program.

+Usage

+Example:

+`Hello!
+I'm Sunny
+What can I do for you?`

 ### Feature 1 - Adding of tasks

 Sunny Bot allows you to add different types of tasks, such as Todo, Deadline, and Event.